 - 6.5.1.
 Job evaluation is a systematic way of determining the value of a job in relation to other jobs within an organisation.
 It aims to make a systematic comparison between jobs to assess their relative value for the purpose of establishing a rational pay structure and pay equity between jobs.
 The Council completed a job evaluation exercise in 2010/2011 in relation to posts governed by NJC employee conditions of service.
 The grading structure, which was consulted upon with the recognised trade unions and based on the outcome of the job evaluation exercise, has been in place since 2011/12 and modified only to add Grade O in 2016/17. - 6.5.2.
 The Council uses the Greater London Provincial Council (GLPC) Scheme for evaluating all NJC jobs.
-This is a recognized scheme within local government and was developed in conjunction with trade unions. - 6.5.3.
+This is a recognized scheme within local government and was developed in conjunction with trade unions.

+- 6.5.3.
 All NJC jobs are allocated a grade which maps across to the Council's pay structure which is based upon the nationally negotiated pay spine.
 This determines the salaries of the large majority of the Council's non-teaching workforce. - 6.5.4.
-The pay and grading structure is based on the NJC for Local Government Services (LGS) nationally agreed pay spine as revised during 2019. - 6.5.5.
-All other pay-related terms and conditions are the subject of national and/or locally negotiated arrangements and referred to the Executive Board and/or Full Council as appropriate. - 6.5.6.
+The pay and grading structure is based on the NJC for Local Government Services (LGS) nationally agreed pay spine as revised during 2019.
+Spinal Column Point 1 was removed from the pay scales as part of the 2022/2023 national pay award. - 6.5.5.
+All other pay-related terms and conditions are the subject of national and/or locally negotiated arrangements and referred to the Cabinet and/or Full Council as appropriate. - 6.5.6.
 The senior manager grade (O) was introduced during 2016/17 to address the differential between the top of this locally agreed grading structure and the bottom of the JNC Chief Officer pay scales.
 This is to provide the Authority with greater flexibility in the reallocation of responsibilities following the reduction in the number of Head of Service posts.
 It is intended that a small number of posts will fall into this grade.
 Any proposal to apply Grade O to any post must be agreed and authorised by the Chief Executive via the Assistant Chief Executive.